 The full story:

-This is who I am and what I stand for...
+Who I am and what I stand for

-I have a degree in Computer Science, but I'm mostly self‑taught, low-tempered and optimistic.
+I have a degree in Computer Science, but I'm mostly self‑taught.
+I'm known to be calm and fairly optimistic.

 I was always really attracted to photography and spent a few years doing that after my graduation and a few other jobs.
 I vividly remember how difficult it was to explain to my folks why I was no longer pursuing the security of a regular office job.

 I built my own photography studio and devoured all the articles and books about photography gear and technique.
-Also shot a few weddings and portrait session to make a living.
+Also shot a few weddings and portrait sessions to make a living.

-But I slowly transitioned to working with photographers on their website, and have been doing that ever since (I've now worked with hundreds of photographers from over 20 countries).
-Since 2009, I've worked with everything from beginner photographers to full-time pros and large agencies.
-I founded ForegroundWeb in May 2014, and I love running my own business, I'm pretty much unemployable now.
+I slowly transitioned to working with photographers on their websites, and have been doing that ever since (I've now worked with over 300 photographers from 23 different countries).
+Since 2009, I've worked with everyone from beginner photographers to full-time pros and large agencies.
+I founded ForegroundWeb in May 2014 and I love running my own business.
+While I no longer work as a photographers, I still thoroughly enjoy taking my DSLR out for some personal creative work every now and then.

 But I'm here to also try to change that perspective a little.
 The country has some breathtaking places to visit.
-Romanians invented the jet engine, insulin, and cybernetics.
+Romanians have invented many products we use today.
 We have very famous sports personalities (you might have heard of Nadia Comaneci who got a perfect 10 in gymnastics, Ilie Nastase - #1 in tennis, and Hagi if you're a soccer fan).
 And we have incredibly talented and smart Romanians throughout all major universities and companies.

 This is what I'm passionate about